-Energy is the common denominator of health, as anyone will find out if he or she tries this system of nutritional balancing.
+Energy is the common denominator of health, as anyone will find out if he or she tries this system of development.
 Correcting the energy level by correcting the oxidation rate can have a dramatic effect on a personÕs health even if nothing else is done for the person.

 Otherwise, nutritional supplement recommendations are too often hit or miss guesswork.
 They can easily unbalance the body in subtle ways.
 I see this daily in my practice.
 It does not matter how good the quality or value of the products.
 If they are not given in a way that balances the body chemistry, they are much less effective and can cause many problems.

-8. Assisting Toxic Metal Elimination.
-This is another powerful benefit of metabolic typing and correction by nutritional balancing science.
+8. Assisting toxic metal elimination.
+This is another powerful benefit of metabolic typing and correction by development science.
 Many times patients work with us who have used all the other methods of eliminating toxic metals.
 These include chelation, oral chelating agents, clay baths, foot baths and other methods.

 Their hair test often reveal toxic metals.
 When their oxidation rate is balanced, the rate of elimination of the metals dramatically increases without a need for chelators and other methods.
 This is the main reason I do not need IV or oral chelation, which are less safe and overall, much less effective, I have found.

-9. Eliminating Toxic Chemicals.
+9. Eliminating toxic vhemicals.
 Modern medicine offers very little in the way of methods of eliminate the hundreds of perhaps thousands of toxic chemicals that surround us everywhere today, especially in developed nations.

 Balancing the oxidation rate facilitates the elimination of hundreds of toxic chemicals quite easily and cheaply.
 It occurs because the adaptive energy improves, eliminative organ function improves and the stress level decreases.